ovidiuparvu/ovidiuparvu.github.io/_posts/2024-02-01-ovi-digital-library.md

 # Leadership

 1. <a href="https://www.waterstones.com/book/rise/patty-azzarello/9781607742609">Rise</a>: 3 Practical Steps for Advancing Your Career, Standing Out as a Leader, and Liking Your Life, by Patty Azzarello, Keith Ferrazzi.
+2. <a href="https://www.goodreads.com/book/show/16144853-leaders-eat-last">Leaders Eat Last</a>: Why Some Teams Pull Together and Others Don't by Simon Sinek.
+3. <a href="https://www.waterstones.com/book/turn-the-ship-around/l-david-marquet/stephen-r-covey/9780241250945">Turn The Ship Around!</a>: A True Story of Turning Followers into Leaders by L. David Marquet, Stephen R Covey.

+# Psychology

+1. <a href="https://www.penguin.co.uk/books/347571/mans-search-for-meaning-by-viktor-e-frankl/9781846046384">Man's Search For Meaning</a> by Viktor E Frankl.

 # Project management and planning

 1. <a href="https://basecamp.com/shapeup">Shape Up</a> - Stop Running in Circles and Ship Work that Matters, by Ryan Singer.
+2. <a href="https://www.waterstones.com/book/the-mythical-man-month/frederick-p-brooks-jr/9780201835953">The Mythical Man-Month: Essays on Software Engineering</a> by Frederick P. Brooks Jr.
+3. <a href="https://www.waterstones.com/book/lean-software-systems-engineering-for-developers/doug-durham/chad-michel/9781484269329">Lean Software Systems Engineering for Developers</a>: Managing Requirements, Complexity, Teams, and Change Like a Champ by
+Doug Durham, Chad Michel.

 # Software engineering